 Cooked meat & meat products

-A 'regulated product' is defined in the Products Containing Meat etc (England) Regulations 2014 as: 'a food that contains one of the following as an ingredient (whether or not the food also contains any other ingredient): (a) meat; (b) mechanically separated meat….; (c) the heart, the tongue, the muscles of the head (other than the masseters), the carpus, the tarsus, or the tail of any mammalian or bird species recognised as fit for human consumption'.
+A 'regulated product' is defined in the Products Containing Meat etc (England) Regulations 2014 as: "a food that contains one of the following as an ingredient (whether or not the food also contains any other ingredient): (a) meat; (b) mechanically separated meat….; (c) the heart, the tongue, the muscles of the head (other than the masseters [cheeks, which are considered to be meat]), the carpus [lower forelimb], the tarsus [lower hindlimb], or the tail of any mammalian or bird species recognised as fit for human consumption".

 Meat products sold loose must be accompanied by a label with the name of the product, meat content, details of any allergens, irradiated ingredients and added water in excess of 5%, as for fresh meat.
 Additionally, many meat products - such as sausages, burgers, pasties and pies - are subject to compositional requirements.
 Detailed information on this can be found in 'Composition of meat products'.

 When producing meat products, you will need to ensure your recipe and manufacturing method produces goods that comply with their legal definition, with particular regard to meat content.
 Recipes should be written down and you should check all ingredients - spice blends, for example - for the presence of any allergens, which must be declared.